 2.10 Abandoned turn points and other declared task problems A task not flown as declared might meet the requirements of another soaring performance - so rather than focusing on the failure, look for what was achieved.
-Referring to the sample in 2.9, if the turn points were not used in declared order, Diamond Goal is not possible, but these claims are:
+In the above example, if the turn points were not used in declared order, Diamond Goal is not possible, but these claims are:

 - a.
-Silver Distance 114 km (club/C) claimed as Straight Distance; indeed, flying from "club" about half way to either "A" or "C" could yield Silver Distance. - b.
+Silver Distance 114 km (club/C) claimed as Straight Distance; indeed, flying from "club" about half way to either "A" or "C" gives a Silver Distance. - b.
 Gold Distance 335 km (club/A/C/club) could be claimed as 3TP Distance. - c.
-Diamond Distance 515 km (club/C/B/A/club) could be claimed as 3 TP Distance.
+Diamond Distance 515 km (club/C/B/A/club) could be claimed as 3TP Distance.